Home Articles Golden Oldies Speaking Schedule About Christ or Chaos Links Donations Contact Us

 In Germany, we witness the admirable spectacle of St. Boniface and his companions traversing those regions in their apostolic journeys and making them fruitful by their generous labors.
 The sons and daughters of that valiant and noble land felt inspired to offer their efficient collaboration to monks, priests and Bishops in order that the light of the Gospel might be daily more widely diffused throughout those vast regions and that Christian doctrine and Christian virtue might ever make greater advances and reap a rich harvest of souls.

 Thus in every age, thanks to the tireless labors of the clergy and also to the cooperation of the laity, the Catholic Church has not only advanced its spiritual kingdom, but has also led nations to increased social prosperity.
 Everybody knows the social reforms of St. Elizabeth in Hungary, of St. Ferdinand in Castile and of St. Louis IX in France.
 By their holy lives and zealous labors they brought about salutary improvement in the different classes of society by instituting reforms, by spreading the true faith everywhere, by valiantly defending the Church and above all by their personal example.
 Nor are We unaware of the excellent merits of the guilds during the Middle Ages.
 In these guilds artisans and skilled workers of both sexes were enrolled, who, notwithstanding the fact that they lived in the world, kept their eyes fixed upon the sublime ideal of evangelical perfection.
 Not only did they eagerly pursue this ideal, but together with the clergy they exerted every effort to bring all others to do the same.
+(Pope Pius XII, Evangelii Praecones, June 2, 1951.)

 The Catholic Church wishes to pursue a sincere and fruitful interreligious dialogue with the members of the Jewish faith and the followers of Islam.
 Such a dialogue is not an attempt to impose our views upon others.
 What it demands of all of us is that, holding to what we believe, we listen respectfully to one another, seek to discern all that is good and holy in each other’s teachings, and cooperate in supporting everything that favours mutual understanding and peace.
+(Karol Wojtyla/John Paul II, Interreligious meeting in Jerusalem, March 23, 2000.)

-This blithe acceptance of the "good hope" of the possibility of the salvation of those whose souls are steeped in mortal sin is contradicted by the solemn decree of the Council of Lyons, which met under Pope Gregory X in 1274:
+This blithe acceptance of the "good hope" of the possibility of the salvation of those whose souls are steeped in Mortal Sin is contradicted by the solemn decree of the Council of Lyons, which met under Pope Gregory X in 1274:

 The souls of those who die in mortal sin or with original sin only, however, immediately descend to hell, yet to be punished with different punishments.